ember-community-russia/awesome-ember/README.md

 - [ember-cli-deploy](https://github.com/ember-cli-deploy/ember-cli-deploy) - A deployment pipeline for Ember CLI apps
 - [ember-cli-release](https://github.com/shipshapecode/ember-cli-release) - Ember CLI addon for versioned release management

+### Code Splitting
+- [ember-engines](https://github.com/ember-engines/ember-engines) - This Ember addon implements the functionality described in the Ember Engines RFC.
+Engines allow multiple logical applications to be composed together into a single application from the user's perspective.

 ### AST